9 Laundry Facts You Didn’t Know Until Now

 You’ll never look at a candy bar the same way again

 In addition to that sweat, Johnson says, your body produces on average each day: 10 grams of salt, 40 grams of grease and sebum, and 10 grams of skin cells and flakes, equivalent to 2 billion skin cells.
 Most of that winds up on your clothes and sheets.
 As a result, each eight-pound load of laundry contains 53 grams of grime—about the size of a candy bar.
+P.S.
+Don’t spend hours on neatly folded laundry—this shirt folding board will get the job done in no time.

 There is an app for that